HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/tune_initial_portal_performance.md

 ### Tuning for developers

 No specific initial tuning file is available for developers.
 It is expected that developers use Docker instead of Kubernetes and Helm charts are not available in Docker.
-Therefore, the shipped DX Compose image must be defaulted to a developer experience to minimize or eliminate the need for the developer to change any settings. <!-- Who will do the default developer image?-->

-The goal is to make the DX Compose WebEngine image have defaults out-of-the-box that would be applicable to a developer. <!--What does this mean?
-Is this "goal" planned for a future release?-->
+If a tuning file is needed for developers, the shipped DX Compose image should be sufficient.
+If not, developers can modify the shipped DX Compose image to be applicable to their needs using `docker commit` or a Dockerfile.

 ## Applying the Helm chart settings